Snežnik Castle: History

+The Lambergs were followed by the houses of Eggenberg, Lichtenberg, and Schönburg-Waldenburg.
 By marriages, the castle passed to the Scheyer family, followed by the Pranckhs and, in the first third of the 17th century, the barons Rambschissl, who sold it to the Imperial governor of Carniola, prince Eggenberg.
 Along with Snežnik, the prince bought the lordship of Lož, moving its administrative center from the uncomfortable, hilltop Lož Castle to the more amiable and better-accessible manor at Snežnik.
 In 1669, Janez Žiga Eggenberg sold the Loš-Snežnik lordship to prince Janez Vajkard Auersperg, the count of Gottschee (Kočevje).

 in 1707 the estate was taken over by count Jurij Gotfrid Lichtenberg, who in 1718 permanently joined the Lož and Snežnik lordships.
 The house of Lichtenberg held the estate for 140 years, a period marked by the centralist policies of the Habsburg monarchy, in particular the constant diminution of the rights of the nobility.
 By the early 19th century, the Lichtenberg had been forced deep into hock; a court-ordered appraisal occurred in 1816.
 In 1832 the family was forced to accept a lottery loan; the main prize was the entire Snežnik estate, or 250,000 florins.
 The lucky winner, a Hungarian blacksmith, took the cash, while the Lichtenbergs went on to sell the estate in 1847 to a Viennese couple named Karis, who went bankrupt shortly thereafter.
 The estate was purchased at auction in 1853 for 800,000 florins by the German prince Oton Viktor Schoenburg-Waldenburg.

 Prince Jurij, the third son of Oton Viktor, inherited the castle in 1859 and heavily remodeled it for use as a summer home and hunting lodge.
 In addition to adding a story, two turrets, a terrace, and elevating the defensive walls, he also richly furnished the interior and established a surrounding English-style park.

 Wishing to preserve the estate for his heirs, the prince established a fideicommiss about the property.
 Stocking the woods with deer and the ponds with trout, he ordered several paths built through the forest, he also hired experts to maintain the surrounding wilderness, and was the patron of the first Slovene forestry school, opened in the castle in 1869 but closed in 1875 due to germanophone political pressure.
 The princes' construction of a steam sawmill began the industrial development of the Lož Valley.

 In 1902 prince Jurij was succeeded by his firstborn, Herman, a diplomat.
 After World War I the estate was divided between Kingdom of Italy and the Kingdom of Serbs, Croats and Slovenes by the Treaty of Rapallo.
 Prince Herman died in 1943 at the family castle of Hermsdorf by Dresden.
 During World War II the castle caretaker faithfully guarded the estate, repelling looters; as a consequence, the interior furnishing of the Schoenburgs survive intact.
 In 1945, the castle and estate were nationalized, and became a hunting lodge reserved for important state functionaries.
 In 1983, the castle was opened to the public as a museum.